The Presidium ARI is an essential tool for the experienced jeweller and professional diamond dealer, it is for testing known diamonds.

-Natural diamonds are crystals grown by nature deep in the earth, they take 2 to 3 billion years to grow.
-Synthetic diamonds are crystals grown by man in a laboratory (using the same formula nature uses), they take a few weeks to grow.
-Synthetics and naturals are just about identical.
+Natural diamonds grow, naturally, deep in the earth as 'rough' diamond crystals (mined diamonds).
+Synthetic diamonds are grown by man in a laboratory.
+Synthetics and naturals are identical, they are both diamond.
 That is why it is so difficult to tell them apart; that is why these testers are expensive.
+Find out more about this at our guide to synthetic-diamond testing.

-- fastest response time (test-result in 3 seconds)
+- fast response time (test-result in 3 seconds)

 - left-handed or right-handed use